-Rochester Institute of Technology is again being recognized by The Princeton Review as one of the nation’s best universities for undergraduate education.
-The education-services company features RIT in the just-published 2016 edition of its annual book The Best 380 Colleges.
+Rochester Institute of Technology is considered one of the nation’s best universities for undergraduate education, according to The Princeton Review.
+The education-services company features RIT in the just-published 2018 edition of its annual book The Best 382 Colleges.

 Only about 15 percent of America’s 2,500 four-year colleges and only four colleges outside the U.S. are profiled in the book, which is one of The Princeton Review’s most popular guides.

 “We chose RIT for this book because it offers outstanding academics,” said Robert Franek, Princeton Review’s editor-in-chief and author of The Best 382 Colleges.
 “Our selections are primarily based on our surveys of administrators at several hundred four-year colleges.
 We also visit dozens of colleges each year and give considerable weight to opinions of our staff and our 24-member National College Counselor Advisory Board.
 Most importantly, we look at valuable feedback we get from each school’s customers—our surveys of students attending them.”